Home

 Just like any other craft, having the correct supplies is vital for successful wood sublimation.
 A dedicated sublimation printer, such as the Epson EcoTank, paired with specialty inks like Hiipoo Sublimation Ink, is your first step to creating stunning sublimation designs.
 You’ll also need sublimation paper from trusted brands like Hiipoo.
 This isn’t your regular printer paper; it’s specially designed to hold the sublimation ink, ensuring a sharp and vibrant transfer on your wooden blank.
 It is also a good idea to have a reliable laptop for sublimation.

-During the heat transfer process, utilizing both a heat press and heat resistant tape will ensure your design stays in place on the wood.
+For heat press sublimation on wood, during the heat transfer process, utilizing both a heat press and heat resistant tape will ensure your design stays in place on the wood.
 Don’t forget to get your hands on heat resistant gloves, protective paper, and butcher paper to safeguard your materials and yourself during the pressing process.
 As you set up your work area, a self-healing cutting mat and craft knife will be handy for preparing your designs and wood surfaces.
 Plus, a heat resistant mat is key for protecting your work surface from the high temperatures of sublimation.

 Pre-purchased sublimation wood blanks are perfect for beginners.
 These are ready-to-use pieces of wood, saving you the time and effort of preparing the wood surface.
 However, if you prefer starting from scratch, thermal laminating sheets are a must to coat the wood, allowing it to effectively receive the sublimation ink during the process.